jkaris/jkaris/README.md

 ---

-I am a software developer, content creator, and geospatial engineer passionate about helping people learn web development and mapping.
+I am a software developer, content creator, and geospatial engineer passionate about helping people learn web development and geographic information systems.
 I like utilizing Python, JavaScript, and SQL to solve challenging issues effectively.
 I am motivated by the desire to provide significant solutions that enhance the Internet in whatever manner I can.

 - 🔭 Currently working as a freelance software developer